dtinit/dtinit.github.io/docs/dtp-intro-for-contributors.md

 This section may be needed by frontend developers who are building access to DTP into Web pages, or other developers triggering DTP jobs from components such as automated scripts.

-Note that DTP has a demo Web site that illustrates how to trigger DTP jobs, but this Web site [add link] is not run by anybody in production - it is used for testing, development and to illustrate use of DTP.
+Note that DTP has a demo Web site that illustrates how to trigger DTP jobs, but [this Web site](https://github.com/google/data-transfer-project/tree/master/distributions/demo-server) is not run by anybody in production - it is used for testing, development and to illustrate use of DTP.

 The endpoints are defined using a [Jersey TransportBinder](https://github.com/google/data-transfer-project/blob/master/extensions/transport/portability-transport-jettyrest/src/main/java/org/datatransferproject/transport/jettyrest/rest/JerseyTransportBinder.java), including endpoints to
 * create transfer job